New Hampshire solar rebates and incentives: 2026 guide

 Learn more about these net metering programs:

 New Hampshire also offers some great battery incentive programs to bring down the price of energy storage.
-For starters, all batteries above 3 kWh are also eligible for the 30% federal tax credit.
 The state’s solar property tax exemption applies to energy storage systems, too.

 The Connected Solutions Program is a demand response program that compensates you for allowing Eversource to access your battery during times of peak energy demand.
 From June through September, your battery may be called between 3:00 PM and 8:00 PM.
 You can expect about 40 events per summer for no longer than 3 hours per event.
 In exchange for your stored electricity, you’ll earn $230 per kWh, up to $3,000.
 This program requires you to participate in demand response events for a minimum of three years and only applies to eligible Enphase battery models.